 Once you’ve tried a few different investments, you’ll want to keep adding to your portfolio until your investments bring in more money than your salary.
 This could take years, especially if you choose low-risk and low-return investments.
 But you could grow your income much faster if you can wait or are willing to take risks on long-term investments with high risks and rewards.

 When you’ve saved enough money, and your investments are bringing in more money than your regular employment, you can quit your job and accomplish the things you really want to do with your life.
-You should be able to keep yourself and your family financially stable with the passive income from your investments.
+You should be able to keep yourself and your family financially stable with the passive real estate investing.

 You’ll know you’ve reached financial freedom when you no longer need to work for money.
 Focus on developing your passions, spending time with loved ones, and exploring new experiences.
 Depending on how much you have prepared to put into investing and achieving financial independence, you may be able to do so in your late 30s or later years.